“Kubernetes is overkill for a homelab.”

 But the deeper value is operational maturity.
 You develop intuition about system behavior.
 You understand resource contention not from documentation but from debugging performance issues.
 You internalize how networking layers interact because you’ve traced packet flows through CNI plugins, service meshes, and ingress controllers.

 You learn to think in layers of abstraction.
 Applications sit on Deployments sit on ReplicaSets sit on Pods sit on container runtimes sit on nodes sit on hypervisors.
 When something breaks, you know which layer to investigate.
-This systems thinking is what distinguishes senior engineers from those who only understand the layer they work in.
+That systems thinking—seeing how the layers fit together—is one of the main payoffs of running the stack yourself.

 The Investment Analysis#